MicrosoftDocs/learn/learn-pr/azure/azure-data-subject-requests/resources/design-doc.md

 **(Not applicable for conceptual-only “Introduction to” modules)**

-- Exercise title: Execute a DSR in Azure AD
+- Exercise title: Fulfill a DSR in Azure AD

-- Description of what students would do in the exercise: Use the Azure portal to access Azure AD and execute a DSR against customer data.
+- Description of what students would do in the exercise: Use the Azure portal to access Azure AD and fulfill a DSR against customer data.

 - Feasibility questions or concerns?
 Can a script be used to populate data in a student's account that the DSR can be performed against?